First published: Aug 2017 | Last Updated: May 2022

 Example of a custom integration initiating the conversation

-In my custom website chatbot, I initiate the conversation with the user.
+In my custom website chatbot (I have now removed it from my website), I initiate the conversation with the user.

 But this is only possible because I use a custom integration, and the system works as below:

 (Note that the above image shows the overall custom website bot’s architecture.
 In the case of initiating the conversation, you need to send a message to the user before step 1, just as the chat window loads)

 Another somewhat related question is sending push notifications in Dialogflow.
 A push notification is an “out-of-band” message sent by your agent to the user.

 Since you can only respond when a request comes through, implementing push notifications in Dialogflow is also not supported natively.

 So if you need to send push notifications, you need to follow the system described in this post.